 Take the output of an auto-generating test tool, combine it with the test scripts created specifically by code developers, then add in tests written by QA engineers to plug the gaps and the body of test scripts can get out of hand quickly.
 Now salt heavily with functional changes brought about by defect fixes with undesired feature interactions and you have a test array that rapidly goes from unmanageable to unusable.

 Automated Test Script Maintenance Is Crucial

 A great deal of consideration and concern is applied to the questions of which tests should be automated and which shouldn’t.
-Automation works well with those functions and features that are least subject to change, but this has its down side as well.
-Test automation scripts written for stable code are not reviewed very often if at all.
+Test automation works well with those functions and features that are least subject to change, but this has its down side as well.
+Test automation scripts written for stable code are not reviewed very often, if at all.